public class AnnotationObject

 Allows you to specify or read the left position of a selected annotation object.

-method to position the object in the chart area.
-Both the setTop
+This method should be used in conjunction with the setTop method to position the object in the chart area.
+Both the setTop and Left methods support pixel unit configuration.

 The Chart Origin, coordinates (0,0), is always located at the top-left corner of the chart area.

-method may also be used to attach an annotation object to a chart based on X and Y Axis values.
+The attach method may also be used to attach an annotation object to a chart based on X and Y Axis values.

 To set a left position of 50 pixels:

-- public com.softwarefx.server.Link getLink()
+value - public com.softwarefx.server.Link getLink()

 public java.awt.Rectangle getObjectBounds()